NextGenRF-Design-Inc/bytepipe_sdk/hardware/hdk/Overview/Overview.md

 # SATA

-The HDK implments a 6Gbps SATA interface using GTR_TX1 and GTR_RX1 signals.
+The HDK implements a 6Gbps SATA interface using GTR_TX1 and GTR_RX1 signals.

 # PS MIO